Analyzing Wildfire Risks

 5. Implementation, Monitoring and Reporting

-Once network risks have been identified, classified, and prioritized for work, Neara Analytics can integrate with other vegetation management, field force mobility management, or task management systems.
-Data export and modular software integration makes adding Neara Analytics to an existing software ecosystem effortless.
+Once network risks have been identified, classified, and prioritized for work, Neara can integrate with other vegetation management, field force mobility management, or task management systems.
+Data export and modular software integration makes adding Neara’s technology to an existing software ecosystem effortless.

-Discover how Neara Designer, Analytics and Point Cloud solutions can bring you closer to your assets, environment and business.
-Book a demo today.
+Discover how Neara solutions can bring you closer to your assets, environment and business.
+Request a demo or email us at email@example.com.